 While most of us have a general idea of what it means to be in a good mood versus a bad mood, we might find it more difficult to explain the difference between moods, feelings, and emotions.
-Put simply, emotions can turn into moods, moods can affect emotions, and feelings are how we interpret our emotions.

 Learning the definitions of mood, feelings, and emotions—and how they interact and influence each other—can help us manage them when they affect our lives.
 Let's start with some definitions.

 Emotions, which originate as sensations in the body, are intense feelings (exhilaration, terror, despair) that last only seconds to minutes.
 They are controlled by chemicals our brains release in response to a trigger or event—basically our body's response to whatever is happening around us.
 The chemicals go throughout our body, forming a feedback loop between our body and brain, creating emotion.
 Emotions are always based on an external stimulus, and almost always come and subside quickly.
 In addition to being specific and a reaction to something, emotions have corresponding and universal facial expressions and body language.

 While emotions start as sensations in the body, feelings are generated from our thoughts about those emotions.
 Or in other words, feelings are how we interpret emotions and let them sink in.
 We use the word, "feel," for both physical and emotional states.
 For instance, we can "feel cold" both physically and emotionally.
 Feelings can be diluted or distorted by the stories we've unconsciously created based on past events or experiences.

 A mood is a state of mind or a general feeling that can influence your thoughts, behaviors, and actions.
 Moods tend to be less intense than emotions and do not necessarily depend on an event or trigger.
 Rather than being how you feel in each moment, your mood is how you feel over time.